 Your budget is no different.
 Making time to have regular budget checkups can help you stay on track.
 It also gives you a chance to modify your budget, depending on how your needs have changed.
 We all know the future can be uncertain, so a budget you created in January might need some tweaking by May.

 Of course, if you haven’t set up a budget for yourself for 2021, there’s no time like the present to get started.
-For help setting up a budget, check out our Budgeting 101 Pathway or, if you’re still looking for a Budgeting technique that works for you, check out Make budgeting work for you.
+For help setting up a budget, check out our Budgeting 101 Pathway or, if you’re still looking for a Budgeting technique that works for you, check out our Master Your Money pathway.

 Three steps for a quick and easy budget checkup